nusco/narjillos/backlog.md

 ###Artist

 * Better death animation (right now the bending is not visible) °
+* Don't make eye transparent (it makes it hard to gauge energy; make it opaque or give it a white background) °
 * Fade out mouth/eye during death °
 * Birth animation °
 * Smooth out body during death in infrared